Home > African Destinations > Morocco > How to Barter and Buy a Berber Carpet in Morocco

 Before I get into how to purchase a Berber carpet in Morocco, I feel like I need to take a few moments to tell you about the Berber people.
 The term “Berber” is sort of controversial as it means “Barbarian.”
 During my visit to a Berber Village, our guide told me that despite the controversy about the use of the word Berber, it is still the correct term to use.

-The Berber people have lived in Northern Africa since the beginning of time, long predating the arrival of Arabs.
+The Berber people—also known as the Amazigh people—have lived in Northern Africa since the beginning of time, long predating the arrival of Arabs.
 Throughout their history, the Berbers have excelled at farming in the harsh Northern African Climate.
-There are almost 20 million Berbers in Morocco and over 12 million in Algeria.
+There are millions of Berbers in Morocco—some estimates say around 20 million—and several million in Algeria.
 The Berber people have their own language, culture, and flag.
 Today, most Berbers follow the religion of Islam.

 How to Purchase a Berber Carpet in Morocco - Table of Contents